THE DOVER WAR MEMORIAL PROJECT

 Thorp, A. T

 Alexander Thomas Thorp, DM2/166209, was a Driver in the 956th Mechanical Transport Company, the Royal Army Service Corps.
-He died on 5th January 1919 at CCS Alexandria, and is buried at the Ramleh War Cemetery, Israel.
-His next-of-kin was Mrs M. Thorp, from 45a George Street.
+Born on 17 March 1876 in Dover, the son of George and Catherine Thorp, he died on 5th January 1919 at CCS Alexandria.
+He is buried at the Ramleh War Cemetery, Israel, EE 49.

 Charles Albert Thurley, J/42039, was a Boy, 1st class, in the Royal Navy, of the HMS "Invincible".
-He was 17 when he was killed in action at the Battle of Jutland on 31 May 1917.
-He is commemorated on the Portsmouth Naval Memorial in the United Kingdom.
+He was 17 when he was killed in action at the Battle of Jutland on 31 May 1916.
+He is commemorated on the Portsmouth Naval Memorial in the United Kingdom (left).

 M Tierney, courtesy Dover ExpressTierney, M. P.